-However as of 31 December 2022 the Bank had insurance for its head office building and transportation means.
+However as of 31 December 2023 the Bank had insurance for its head office building and branches, transportation means.
 The Bank also had insurance for total liabilities of the Bank, electronic and computer crime and professional responsibility.
-Until the Bank obtains adequate insurance coverage, there is a risk that the loss or destruction of certain assets could have a material adverse effect on the Bank's operations and financial position.

-32 Transactions with related parties
+33 Transactions with related parties